Notice: System maintenance will be performed beginning Saturday, November 23rd, 2024, from 1:30 a.m. to 11:30 p.m. MST

 For more information about how to represent yourself at the hearing, see our page on Going to Court.

-The judge may appoint an attorney to represent the minor if at any time s/he determines that the interests of the minor child are, or may be, inadequately represented.
+The judge may appoint a lawyer to represent the minor if at any time s/he determines that the interests of the minor child are, or may be, inadequately represented.
 In such proceedings, the court may give consideration to the preference of the minor if the minor is 14 or older.

 Order and Letter of Guardianship